 A third generation resident of Northeast Florida, Congressman Crenshaw was born on September 1, 1944 in Jacksonville, Florida.
 Mr. Crenshaw attended Robert E. Lee High School, the University of Georgia on a basketball scholarship, and later received his law degree from the University of Florida.

-Crenshaw and his wife, Kitty, have been married forty years and live in Jacksonville.
+Crenshaw and his wife, Kitty, have been married 43 years and live in Jacksonville.
 They have two grown daughters and two granddaughters.